Violin Concerto (Tchaikovsky): Music

-Form

 The piece is in three movements:

 The second and third movements are played attacca, with no break between them.
 A typical performance runs approximately 35 minutes.

-Allegro moderato
+I. Allegro moderato

 The first movement is in sonata form with elements of a theme and variations and can be divided into an introduction, exposition, development, recapitulation and coda.
 The brief introduction is given by the orchestra in D major; as with the first piano concerto, its theme never appears again.
 The soloist responds with a cadenza-like entrance, and begins the exposition with the introduction of the cantabile main theme.
 After virtuosic passagework including fast-running scales and triads, a calm second theme is introduced in A major.
 The mood gradually intensifies and builds up to a majestic climax, with the main theme being played by the full orchestra, which has been ranked among the most satisfying "arrivals" in literature.

 The development section begins with a series of seemingly random chromatic shifts, ending in C major, where the solo violin processes a delicate variation of the main theme.
 A heroic orchestral tutti of the main theme in F major follows, building up to Tchaikovsky's own, technically demanding cadenza that makes use of some of the violin's highest notes.
 After the cadenza, which ends in a trill, the orchestra re-enters and the recapitulation begins with the main theme once again in D major.
 After a reprise of the second theme, also in D major, "orchestra and soloist race to the end" in a fast-paced coda.

+II.
 Canzonetta: Andante

 The second movement is in a relatively slow triple meter and somber in tone.
 It begins with a short chorale-like introduction in the woodwinds, followed by the introduction of the first theme in G minor in the solo violin; a simple cantabile melody that is "sweet yet melancholy".
 A brief orchestral interlude leads to a brighter section in E♭ major.
 A reprise of the first theme leads to the transition, a series of orchestral chords that fade into the third movement, which follows without pause (attacca subito).

+III.
 Finale: Allegro vivacissimo

 The final movement uses distinctly Russian elements: a drone-like accompaniment, the initial theme on the G-string that gives the music a "deep, resonant, and slightly gritty sound", a tempo that gets faster and faster, a "lyric folk-like melody" inspired by Russian folk themes, and repetitive thematic loops.
 It begins with a lively orchestral intro, after which the solo violin leads into the dancing main theme in D major.
 A slightly calmer section (Poco meno mosso) in A major introduces the second theme, which is processed in a series of variations.
 The soloist accelerates (Poco a poco stringendo) to return to the main theme in F major, followed by a reprise of the second theme in G major.
 The main theme appears once more, and leads to a highly virtuosic coda in D major that concludes the work in a grand fashion.